15.364 Regional Entrepreneurship Acceleration Leaders (REAL)

-Aimed at students seeking a research-based but action-oriented understanding of innovation ecosystems, such as Silicon Valley, Kendall Square/Massachusetts, and other sites across the globe.
+Aimed at students seeking an action-oriented understanding of innovation ecosystems, such as Silicon Valley, Greater Boston, Singapore, Lagos, and other sites across the globe.
 Provides a framework for analyzing these critical innovation economies.
-Outlines the design and delivery of policies and programs (e.g., accelerators, prizes, tax policy, immigration policy) intended to accelerate innovation-driven entrepreneurship.
-Takes a stakeholder perspective to examine the role of entrepreneurs, risk capital providers, large corporations, governments and universities in innovation-driven entrepreneurship.
-Meets with 15.364 when offered concurrently.
+Outlines the design and delivery of policies and programs (e.g., hackathons, accelerators, prizes, tax policy, immigration policy) intended to accelerate innovation-driven entrepreneurship.
+Takes a stakeholder perspective to examine the role of large corporations, governments, universities, entrepreneurs, and risk capital providers in innovation-driven entrepreneurship.
+Focuses especially on ecosystem-based opportunities for corporate innovation and entrepreneurship.
+Meets with 15.3641 when offered concurrently.
 Expectations and evaluation criteria differ for students taking graduate version; consult syllabus or instructor for specific details.

 This class has no prerequisites.